 - Research: You can become a good career counsellor only if you research well.
 Your knowledge of various courses and subjects available is very critical for you to become successful.

 Thus, irrespective of whether you have students or not, as you are just starting out, keep doing your research on subjects, courses and universities.
 Maintain an excel sheet with relevant information.
-Dedicate two hours of your day to research and prepare a data bank.
+Dedicate two hours of your day to researching and preparing a data bank.

 - Accept and Learn New Technologies: Career counsellors interact with today’s millennials who have grown with ever-increasing technology requirements.
 The majority of them are the most active users of technology.
 Therefore, career counsellors should be open to the use of technology to converse with them.